The Best Dallas-Fort Worth Specialty Coffee Roasters 2024

 Full City Rooster is a Dallas-based, family-run coffee roasters and coffee shop.
 Co-owned by founders Michael and Chris Wyatt, Full City opened – initially as a roasting studio only – back in 2013.

 Michael, who oversees the roasting side of the business, is passionate about coffee, and very particular about his roasts.
-Every batch is configured by hand – foregoing the onboard automation system on the company’s state of the art Loring roaster – to ensure that each roast meets Michael’s high standards.
+Michael configures every batch by hand, bypassing the onboard automation system on the company’s state-of-the-art Loring roaster, to ensure that each roast meets his high standards.

 Soon after opening, their coffee gained popularity and increased in demand, and so they began opening the roastery to visitors one day a week.